krisvanrens/nexus-lang/README.md

 - Simple support for variable aliases (references)?
 Should be handy for shorthand names.
 - Immutability?
 Is the benefit of immutability by default + move semantics beneficial for the use case of Nexus?
 Why or why not?
 - Support for objects?
 Groups using `group` should suffice.
 - Execution entry point?
 Just structural starting from the root `.nxs` file?
+No. An end result object or function entry point is required.
 - Object literal notation? (or JSON literal notation)
 - Add `match` expression?
 Should be relatively simple for a few fundamental types.
 - Handling setting of component values...how/what/mutability?